-CHARACTERISTICS AND HOW TO USE PPE Correctly sized latex or nitrile examination gloves should be used to protect hands against both direct and indirect contact.
-Gloves A new pair of gloves should be used for each patient.
-Remember that for invasive procedures you need sterile gloves. • DO NOT touch eyes, nose or mouth areas with gloved hands. • Long-sleeved water-resistant gowns should be used.
-This PPE does not need to be sterile, unless used in a sterile environment (e.g. Body operating room). protection (gowns) If water-resistant gowns are not available, single-use plastic aprons can be used on top of the non-water-resistant gowns to prevent body contamination.
-When the risk of splashes from patient's vomiting, diarrhea or bleeding is high, aprons should be worn over the gown or coverall because fluid-proof aprons provide extra Apron protection of the front part of the body and is easier to replace than a soiled gown or coverall.
-Disposable aprons should be used. • Disposable gown or coverall made of fabric that is tested for resistance to penetration by blood or body fluids or blood borne Protective pathogens should be worn over scrubs. body wear This should only be used when there is a risk (Coverall) that the environment is highly contaminated and there will be very close contact with the patient
+CHARACTERISTICS AND HOW TO USE

+- Correctly sized latex or nitrile examination gloves should be used to protect hands against both direct and indirect contact. - A new pair of gloves should be used for each patient.
+Remember that for invasive procedures you need sterile gloves. - DO NOT touch eyes, nose or mouth areas - Long-sleeved water-resistant gowns should be used.
+This PPE does not need to be sterile, unless used in a sterile environment (e.g. - If water-resistant gowns are not available, single-use plastic aprons can be used on top of the non-water-resistant gowns to prevent - When the risk of splashes from patient's vomiting, diarrhea or bleeding is high, aprons should be worn over the gown or coverall because fluid-proof aprons provide extra protection of the front part of the body and is easier to replace than a soiled gown or - Disposable aprons should be used. - Disposable gown or coverall made of fabric that is tested for resistance to penetration by blood or body fluids or blood borne pathogens should be worn over scrubs.
+This should only be used when there is a risk that the environment is highly contaminated and there will be very close contact with the